markshead/SeleniumProxyHeaderExample/README.md

-This is a very simple demo of using Selenium to control WagTail to add a page.
+Demo of a test that uses Browser Mob proxy to add a header to all requests.
+TestConfig.java has the interesting part.